wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Cloud-edge collaborative agile control of distributed energy resources

 ## News
-[12/14/2023] I was awarded the *Tsinghua University Jiang Nanxiang Principal Scholarship*, a prestigious honor granted to only 20 individuals from the 42k graduate students in Tsinghua University annually.
+[12/14/2023] I was awarded the *Tsinghua University Jiang Nanxiang Principal Scholarship*, one of the top 3 scholarships at Tsinghua University, granted to only 20 individuals from the 42k graduate students annually.

 [10/12/2023] I was awarded the *Doctoral National Scholarship* by the Ministry of Education of China, granted to 5 PhD students in the Department of Electrical Engineering in total.